MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 ### Organization-owned devices

-These devices are organization-owned, and given to users.
+These devices are owned by your organization, and given to users.
 Apple has programs that ship devices to users, and uses your pre-configured settings to enroll devices.

 #### User and device enrollment

-Doesn't require resetting the devices

-Available starting with iOS 13 and newer.
-This enrollment option targets users or targets devices.
+Starting with iOS 13 and newer, this enrollment option targets users or targets devices.
+It doesn't require resetting the devices.
 Use this enrollment option when:

 - You have existing devices
 - Don't need bulk enrollment
 - Have personal devices

+Don't use this enrollment option when:

+- ??

 For the specific enrollment steps, and its prerequisites, see [Set up iOS/iPadOS User Enrollment](../enrollment/ios-user-enrollment.md).??Need to update the title of this article, is it applies to User enrollment and Device enrollment??

-- **Administrators**:
+- **Administrator tasks**:

   - Be sure your iOS/iPadOS devices are [supported](supported-devices-browsers.md).
-  - in Intune, you create the enrollment profile.
+  - In Intune, you create the enrollment profile.
 When you create the profile, you have the following options:

     - **Device enrollment**: Secures the entire device.??What does this mean??
       - Creates an enrollment baseline that acts as default.
 Can deploy certs to whole device, but can't deploy updates as it required supervised.